motor-js/motor-starter/README.md

 - Run yarn start or npm run start to start the local development server.
 - 😎 That's it!
 You're ready to start building awesome dashboards using Motor JS

-< br />

-## Using the Starter Dashboard

-- Enter your Qlik Sense site configuration in the Motor Component

-< br />

-## Project Structure
+## Usage and Project Structure

 - This project is bootstrapped using Create React App.
--

-to run: npm run start
+- To connect to your Qlik Sense site, enter your Qlik Sense site configuration in src/config.js.
+This config variable is used in the Motor component, in src/index.js.
+- Change the dashboard theme in src/theme.js.
+- src/App.js contains the dashboard structure built using the Motor Grid, Box & Sidebar components.
+- You can add content and components in src/sections.
+Which contains base files for the Header, Footer, Main and Sidebar sections.

+--> Check out the Motor docs for more info on how to use the library